Select Page

 • EPI can manifest anytime in a dog’s life – – from a young pup to an elderly dog, with the severity and symptoms of the disease varying somewhat with each dog.
 Sometimes the dog has the disease but symptoms do not appear at all, until exacerbated or triggered through a stressful physical or emotional situation.

 • Always confirm EPI with a trypsin-like immunoreactivity (cTLI) blood test (8-12 hour “food” fast).
-Normal range has been revised September 2023 and is now between 10.1 – >50 µg/L .
+Normal range has been further revised as of March 2024

 New cTLI interpretations (DOG):

-7.6 to 10.0 µg/L Subnormal cTLI concentration, EPI cannot be excluded.
-If signs are consistent with EPI, consider assessing response to pancreatic enzyme replacement therapy to confirm diagnosis.
+5.6 to 7.5 µg/L Subnormal cTLI concentration, EPI cannot be excluded.
+If signs are consistent with EPI, consider assessing response to pancreatic enzyme replacement therapy and/or remeasuring serum cTLI concentration in 1 to 2 months using a fasted sample (enzyme therapy will not interfere with testing).

 Whenever there is persistent gastrointestinal upsets and weight loss, it is advisable & economical to do a cTLI blood test.